 “Future proofing” means both careful consideration and pragmatic iteration.
 Of course, efforts should be made to write something that is simultaneously timely and timeless.
 But since this is all but an impossibility, resources should be created and shared in ways that allow for, and encourage, incremental change.
 This means both their structure and their medium should be built to flex, something that might be necessary after M&A, market changes, divestment, employee feedback, or (with luck) after goals have been achieved!
 Consider: How can documents be formatted for seamless editing?
 How can they be disseminated and promoted in adaptable ways?
 In our digital world, writing and designing for change is easier and more important than ever.

-A company’s brand purpose, mission, vision, and values play an increasingly vital role engaging employees and building brand esteem and equity in the market.
-With both the workforce and the pool of potential customers becoming more saturated with purpose-driven millennials (and with Gen Z on the horizon), a concise and compelling “why,” created in collaboration with employees, is no longer a nice-to-have.
-It’s a must-have.
+Your brand purpose, mission, vision, and values play an increasingly vital role engaging employees and building brand esteem and equity in the market.
+With both the workforce and the pool of potential customers becoming more saturated with purpose-driven millennials (and with Gen Z on the horizon), a concise and compelling “why,” created in collaboration with employees, is no longer a nice-to-have, it’s a must-have.

 DeSantis Breindel recently met with Forrester as part of Huddle — an intimate community of B2B marketing leaders who come together to connect, collaborate, and learn from each other and from outside experts.
 Forrester researchers and branding experts shared some of their latest CMO research about human-centered branding and B2B customer obsession.
 Here are key…